sheldrake/PM/handbook/sections/CONTRIBUTING.md

 ## CONTRIBUTING

 Want to contribute to AKASHA?
-Aweeeeesome!
+Aweeeeesome! :metal:

 In these early stages, you can help by trying out [the beta version](https://beta.akasha.world/), and reporting your experiences [here](https://github.com/AkashaProject/dapp/issues).